NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

     <img src="images/microsd_64gb.png" style="max-width:120px;">  <img src="images/ssd_nvme_1tb.png" style="max-width:540px;">

-    ### Mean to access terminal
+    ### Ways to access the terminal

-    You need either of the following set:
+    You need one of the following:

     - :material-checkbox-blank-outline: DisplayPort cable,  DisplayPort capable monitor and a USB keyboard
-    - :material-checkbox-blank-outline: DisplayPort to HDMI cable and HDMI capable monitor (or TV) and a USB keyboard
+    - :material-checkbox-blank-outline: DisplayPort to HDMI cable and HDMI capable monitor (or TV), and a USB keyboard
     - :material-checkbox-blank-outline: [USB to TTL Serial cable :octicons-link-external-16:](https://www.adafruit.com/product/954) (Advanced)

 !!! danger ""

-    ## 🛸 Alternative method : SDK Manager
+    ## 🛸 Alternative method: SDK Manager

-    In case you have an x86 PC running Ubuntu 22.04 or 20.04, then you can flash your Jetson Orin Nano Developer Kit with the latest firmware and JetPack all at once using **NVIDIA SDK Manager**.
+    If you have an x86 PC running Ubuntu 22.04 or 20.04, then you can flash your Jetson Orin Nano Developer Kit with the latest firmware and JetPack all at once using **NVIDIA SDK Manager**.

-    Also, if you wish to not use a microSD card but rather use a large NVMe SSD for the OS and data, then you need to use SDK Manager to flash the latest JetPack on the NVMe SSD.
+    Additionally, if you prefer not to use a microSD card but instead use a large NVMe SSD for the OS and data, you will need to use the SDK Manager to flash the latest JetPack onto the NVMe SSD.

     ```mermaid
     flowchart LR